pedroalvesbatista/singularity-admindocs/configfiles.rst

 ``MEMORY FS TYPE``:
-This option allows admins to choose the temporary filesystem used by Singularity.
+This option allows admins to choose the temporary filesystem used by Apptainer.
 Temporary filesystems are primarily used for system directories like ``/dev`` when the host system directory is not mounted within the container.

 .. note::

-  For Cray CLE 5 and 6, up to CLE 6.0.UP05, there is an issue (kernel panic) when Singularity uses tmpfs, so on affected systems it's recommended to set this value to ramfs to avoid a kernel panic
+  For Cray CLE 5 and 6, up to CLE 6.0.UP05, there is an issue (kernel panic) when Apptainer uses tmpfs, so on affected systems it's recommended to set this value to ramfs to avoid a kernel panic